Summer Undergraduate Research Fellowships

-Morehead-Cain Scholars, Robertson Scholars and McNair Scholars are not eligible to apply for the SURF, as they already receive support for research experiences during the summer and are expected to fully engage in required summer components of their programs.
-Students who receive funding to participate in other summer experiences (e.g., BURCH, SEAS, Chancellor’s Science Scholars, Class of 1938 Fellowship, NASA) may not accept SURF funding for the same summer.
+Morehead-Cain Scholars and Robertson Scholars are typically not eligible to apply for the SURF, as they already receive support for research experiences during the summer and are expected to fully engage in required summer components of their programs.
+Students who receive funding to participate in other summer experiences (e.g., Burch, SEAS, Chancellor’s Science Scholars, Class of 1938 Fellowship, NASA) or any university-associated fellowship/internship for the summer may not accept SURF funding for the same summer.

 Honors Carolina Summer Undergraduate Research Fellowships

 Honors Carolina students are eligible for the William W. and Ida W. Taylor Fellowship to fund their summer research as part of the Summer Undergraduate Research Fellowship (SURF) program.
 Taylor Fellowships provide $4,000 to support an approved SURF project.

 Students wishing to be considered for the Taylor Fellowship should follow the normal SURF application process.

 A multidisciplinary faculty committee will review all SURF submissions, including those submitted by Honors Carolina students, as described on the application page.
 Once the SURF selection committee has chosen which projects to fund, a sub-committee of the Honors Carolina Faculty Advisory Board will select the Taylor Fellowship recipients from the group of successful SURF applicants.
 Students will be notified by April 15.